lackedn/cmput-366/README.md

-Assignment 4 for AI search class: sudoku solver.
+Assignment 4 for AI search course: sudoku solver.
 AC3 used to solve the partially filled board.
 Heuristics used for variable selection in backtracking are "minimum remaining value" and "first available value" (MRV is usually much faster)